azconf-dev/azconf-dev.github.io/_speakers/Ravikant.md

     Ravikanth is a multi-year recipient of Microsoft MVP award and he is a published author specializing in DevOps and Infrastructure As Code.
 session: |
+    **Session : Infrastructure as Code with Terraform - The Fundamentals**
 sessiontitle: |
+    With the emergence of DevOps / SRE / Agile methods of application deployment and management, infrastructure and configuration as code (IaC and CaC) are the most discussed topics in the cloud and cloud native space.
+There are many platforms and tools that enable IaC for different on-prem and cloud application architectures.
+Terraform stands in a unique position here with support for many cloud platforms and on-prem applications.
+This session provides an overview of what is Hashicorp Terraform and demonstrates its capabilities.
+At the end of the session, you will have the necessary knowledge to get started with Terraform for Azure deployments.

 ---